RenshengJi/blog/Interview/English.md

 ## 爱好

-Volleyball is my preferred pastime.
-During high school, I would engage in the sport for about an hour daily to unwind, and continued playing once or twice a week in college.
-It serves as a way for me to stay active and shed some pounds, while also allowing me to reminisce about the fond memories from my high school days.
+I enjoy playing volleyball as my favorite hobby.
+In high school, I used to play the sport for about an hour every day to relax, and I continued playing once or twice a week in college.
+It helps me stay active, lose weight, and brings back nostalgic memories from my high school days.

 ## 科研经历